-Free Typing Classes for Schools: Live WPM Monitoring Without Student Accounts
+Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 Most classroom typing software was built for individual learners and then awkwardly retrofitted for schools — student accounts, email addresses, parental consent forms, IT tickets, and a "teacher dashboard" locked behind a paid tier.

-Here's exactly how it works, what's in the teacher dashboard, and how schools are using it.
+Here's exactly how it works, what's in the teacher dashboard, and how schools are using it as a full typing program for schools — not just a single game.

 Student Codes: Logins for Kids Without Email